Written by Safiya Zaloum

-Your work experience may have been a while ago, so it is important that you remember exactly what you did.
-Hopefully, you made notes whilst you were observing, or at the end of each day.
-Re-read through these to remind yourself of exactly what you saw.
-If you didn’t make any notes, try to make some rough ones now on as much as you can remember.
-It is important that you have a very good idea of what you did and saw, as this is the basis for talking thoughtfully about your experience in an interview.
+Your work experience might have been a while ago, so it’s important that you remember exactly what you did.
+Hopefully you made some notes or kept a work experience diary at the time.
+If you didn’t make any notes at the time, try to make some now to cover as much as you can remember.

-Talking about your work experience is like any other interview topic; the more you practise answering questions the better you will get at talking about it.
+Your work experience is like any other interview topic – the more you practise answering common interview questions, the better you will get at talking about it.

 Loading More Content